oliwave/cs-665-assignment-2/README.md

 # Assignment Overview
 Please add a paragraph or two overviewing the objectives of the assignment.

-> The goal of this project is to manage the state elegantly and ensure it is reference among objects in a well-designed fashion, thereby preventing us from passing the states and achieving low coupling.
+> The goal of this project is to manage the state elegantly and ensure it is referenced among objects in a well-designed fashion, thereby preventing us from passing the states and achieving low coupling.

 # GitHub Repository Link:
 https://github.com/oliwave/cs-665-assignment-2